hiteshjoshi1/overthink/src/pages/epistemic-modesty/index.md

 ## Avoiding hedonistic treadmills
 With internet, gaming, social media, content streaming services we are running on hedonistic treadmills which give us regular shots of dopamine and serotonin.
 Content is crafted very cleverly to keep us engaged in perpetuity.
 Content these days is like a well made candy with the right mix of salt and sugar that never really satiates you.
-This is a form of escapism, a way to avoid questions that our inner voice keeps asking.
+High dependence on social media, steaming services is a way to avoid questions that our inner voice keeps asking.
 You can live your entire life avoiding it but I wager that won't be a very satisfying life.
 It is ok to not have answers.
 It is ok to not live upto every ideal.
 Get comfortable with discomfort, learn to enjoy free time, your own company, your relationships.

 ## Act Now